 The show was a rebroadcast of a filmed version of the Broadway one-man play called "Mark Twain Tonight!" starring Hal Holbrook.

 I had always loved Mark Twain.
-Watching Hal Holbrook as Twain made me laugh and feel connected to humanity and the common man - all the stories of daily life 100 years before, and how they applied to the current times as well -- even though I was connected to no one in my own daily life.
+Watching Hal Holbrook as Twain made me laugh and feel connected to humanity and the common man.
+I enjoyed hearing all the stories of daily life 100 years before, and how they applied to the current times as well -- even though I was connected to no one in my own daily life.

 I went to bed feeling better, and the next morning I was cured!
 I thought it must be a miracle.

-I have recently been happy to learn that Hal Holbrook is bringing back the Mark Twain play "Is he Dead?" along with his one-man show "Mark Twain Tonight!" very soon.
-Mr. Holbrook is still performeing at the age of 80+ and doing a fine job of it.
+I have recently been happy to learn that Hal Holbrook is bringing back the Mark Twain play "Is he Dead?" along with his one-man show "Mark Twain Tonight!" very soon, perhaps with a different actor in the lead roles.

-I have posted my thanks to him on his wesite, but perhaps I will see him in person one day.
+I have posted my thanks to him on his website and hope that I will see him in person one day.
 At age 92 in 2017, he finally retired from performing the act he began in 1954.

 Quotes That Gave Me Perspective

 A Thomas Edison Film of Mark Twain in 1909.